grafana/alloy/docs/sources/tutorials/logs-and-relabeling-basics.md

 canonical: https://grafana.com/docs/alloy/latest/tutorials/logs-and-relabeling-basics/
 description: Learn how to relabel metrics and collect logs
 title: Logs and relabeling basics
-weight: 30
+weight: 250
 ---

 # Logs and relabeling basics

 This tutorial covers some basic metric relabeling, and shows you how to send logs to Loki.

-## Prerequisites
+## Before you begin

+To complete this tutorial:

-Complete the [First components and the standard library][first] tutorial.
+* You must complete the [First components and the standard library][first] tutorial.

 ## Relabel metrics